aindri3011/Networking/README.md

 Configuration
 # MongoDB Configuration
 The project uses MongoDB as the database.
-Ensure you have a MongoDB instance running and configure the .env file with your MongoDB credentials (Recommended) OR configure MongoDB file without env with credentials.
+Ensure you have a MongoDB instance running and configure the .env file with your MongoDB credentials (Recommended) OR configure mongodb.py file without env with credentials.

 # Usage
 # API Endpoints